Kiddets: Plot

 The show follows five young alien friends called "Kiddets" each with an area of interest and learning; Patches (health, wealth, and safety), Dapper (arts and culture), Bounce (mechanics), Stripes (leadership) and Luna (science).
 They are space cadets, explorers-in-training at a space academy on planet WotWot.
 They learn through play in their playroom that overlooks a space port floating above their planet and occasionally reach out for help from SpottyWot and DottyWot on planet Earth.

 Production

-Kiddets was created and developed by children's author Martin Baynton in partnership with filmmaker Richard Taylor.
-Kiddets is co-produced by Pukeko Pictures and Hengxin Shambala Kids Cultural Industry Development Co., Ltd. (formerly Guangdong Huawen Century Animation Company) and is the first official children's television co-production between New Zealand and China.
+The spin-off series was announced in November 2015, when Pūkeko Pictures, whom produced The WotWots, had partnered with Chinese animation production studio Guangdong Huawen Century Animation Company (now Hengxin Shambala Kids Cultural Industry Development Co., Ltd.) to produce a sister television series to The WotWots entitled Kiddets marking the first children's television series co-production between New Zealand and China with Pukeko Pictures' founder, and creators of The WotWots Martin Baynton and Richard Taylor would serve as creators of the spin-off sister series.

+On 2 October 2017, Pūkeko Pictures had partnered with British distribution company Cake Entertainment to handle worldwide distribution for Pukeko Pictures' spin-off series to The WotWots franchise Kiddets except for Australia, New Zealand and China.

 The Kiddets characters and their space station are animated with occasional clips from The WotWots over live-action footage by the Weta Workshop, the visual effects company founded by Taylor and Rodger, known for its work on the Lord of the Rings film trilogy.

+Animation

+Unlike its parent series The WotWots which was animated at Wētā Workshop, the spin-off preschool television series Kiddets was made at Hengxin Shambala's animation subsidiary, Blossom Pictures, who handled animation services for the spin-off series Kiddets, however the spin-off series had used footage of its parent series The WotWots originally made at Wētā Workshop.